jdblischak/singlecell-qtl/data/md5-core/README.md

 # README

-July 26th - batch 1 flow cell 1
+YG-PYT-170726.md5 - batch 1 flow cell 1 \*

+\* The checksums for this first flow cell were empirically determined, i.e. the files were downloaded, the md5 checksums calculated, and the files re-downloaded to confirm consistency.

 YG-PYT-171013.md5 - batch 1 flow cell 2